 Use this tool to assess how affordable rates are to your customer base using multiple metrics.

-Use this tool to estimate the funds needed from your utility (or other organization) to create a Customer Assistance Program that helps residential customers when they cannot afford to pay their water bill.
+Use this tool to estimate the funds needed to create and implement a Bill Payment Assistance Program that helps low-income residential customers when they cannot afford to pay their bill.

 Use this tool to help plan how to pay for future capital projects.
 The tool will estimate the effects that paying for capital projects will have on your rates under various scenarios.